Safe and Sound Protocol — United States

 The numbers behind the change

 Anxiety scores dropped an average of 6.0 points on the GAD-7 (from 14.6 to 8.6).
 Trauma symptoms improved by 16.3 points on the PCL-5 (from 45.4 to 29.2).
 Depression scores dropped 5.5 points on the PHQ-9 (from 15.3 to 9.8).
 More than half of clients who started in the clinical range moved into the non-clinical range.
 After just 5 hours of listening.
-In 2024, the U.S. Department of Defense awarded nearly $3.8 million for a double-blind RCT on SSP for PTSD, funded through the Peer Reviewed Medical Research Program.
+In 2024, the U.S. Department of Defense awarded nearly $3.8 million for a double-blind RCT on SSP for PTSD.
 Individual results vary.

 1,100+ Guided Programs Since 2010.
 Every Single One Online.
 Every Single One Real.

-Certified Unyte Health Provider Official SSP and RRP certification by Unyte/iLs, the organization that works directly with Dr. Stephen Porges to deliver the protocol through its global provider network.
+Certified Unyte Health Provider Official SSP and RRP certification by Unyte/iLs, the organization that works directly with Dr. Stephen Porges to deliver the protocol worldwide.

 Clinical oversight by a Dutch-registered psychologist (GZ-psycholoog) Shahera el Katib holds GZ-psycholoog registration in the Netherlands (BIG: 89919609425), the Dutch state registry for licensed health professionals.
-This is not U.S. licensure.
-We do not provide U.S.-licensed psychotherapy, medical diagnosis, or medical treatment.
 Every program operates under her professional oversight at Dutch clinical standards.

 Individual written intake — for every client, every time We read every intake carefully.
 What you share shapes your starting duration, your pathway order, and how often we check in.
 Every program is different, because every nervous system is different.